trailer trash

 The Establishment

 Trailer Trash is distinctly July’s story — a harrowing tale of grief, childhood, and loss.
 But it’s also about America, God, and poverty; the collection nimbly toggles, with the grace of a feral cat, between the “I” and the Universal.
 “You want your readers to be asking questions,” July told me.
+And we are."

 Glass Poetry

-“These poems literally skewer their inhabitants but bestow astonishing thankfulness as well.
+“These poems skewer their inhabitants but bestow astonishing thankfulness as well.
 Trailer Trash grieves an ecstatic lament while singing a love song’s refrains.
 Trailer Trash walks a tightrope of precision that allows for subtlety and shock to coexist gracefully, meaningfully, in its poems.”

-For Westhale, this opening up is the necessary danger of writing and reading poems.
+"For Westhale, this opening up is the necessary danger of writing and reading poems.
 Poetry allows a space for empathy in a way that other genres like journalism can’t always offer, but poetry is often seen as inaccessible to the masses.
-Not a single word is wasted and yet the subtext is dense, demonstrating the ways in which our twin selves offer contradistinctive approaches to the world: self-nurture interlocked with self-detonation, self-consideration versus self-cruelty.
+Not a single word is wasted and yet the subtext is dense, demonstrating the ways in which our twin selves offer contradistinctive approaches to the world: self-nurture interlocked with self-detonation, self-consideration versus self-cruelty."

 July Westhale © 2021